nenoNaninu/TypedSignalR.Client/README.md

 ```

 ## Why TypedSignalR.Client?
-The pure C# SignalR Client is untyped.
+The pure C# SignalR client is untyped.
 To call a Hub (server-side) function, we must specify the function defined in Hub using a string.
 We also have to determine the return type manually.
 Moreover, registering a client function called from the server also requires a string, and we must set the parameter types manually.